sahalmahin/manhattan-auto/README.md

 Introduction
 Our Automotive Project is designed to revolutionize the way users interact with automotive data and services.
 The client-side application plays a crucial role in delivering a user-friendly interface and seamless communication with the backend.

-Introduction
-Our Automotive Project is designed to revolutionize the way users interact with automotive data and services.
-The client-side application plays a crucial role in delivering a user-friendly interface and seamless communication with the backend.

 	• User-friendly Dashboard
 	• Maintanance Reminders